iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 At this point you can get a cup of your favourite beverage, and let the Iterative Provider work its magic together with Terraform.
-They will allocate a remote machine for you, set up Docker, pull required images, install missing drivers, and finally run your `train.py`.
+They will allocate a remote machine for you, set up the environment and run your `train.py`.
 Once the script finishes, the machine will be terminated.

 You can monitor what's going on by running
 `terraform refresh && terraform show`.
 Once you see that the task has